Our BEST Team

 Kim Thompson (Communications Advisor)

 Kim is a lifelong admirer of the written word and has pursued that passion from a young age.
 She holds a degree from the University of Washington in English literature and creative writing.
 Kim has shared her writing, communications, and project management skills in many fields.
 From television to news outlets and everything in between.
-Kim joined BEST in the fall of 2013 and proudly served as the Communications Manager until 2020 where she was responsible for BEST social media platforms, the BEST website blog, external and internal communications, public relations, and event and promotions assistance.
-Currently, Kim works with BEST developing content and as an advisor on outreach and communications best practices.
+Kim joined BEST in the fall of 2013 and proudly served as the Communications Manager until 2021 where she was responsible for BEST social media platforms, the BEST website blog, external and internal communications, public relations, and event and promotions assistance.
+Currently, Kim advises the BEST team on developing content, outreach, and communications best practices.

-Kim’s Thoughts on BEST: The positive energy, can-do spirit, and loving hearts of the BEST team, volunteers, supporters, community partners, and generous donors is like nothing I’ve ever seen!
-You can’t help but feel empowered, energized and hopeful in their presence.
-Together, we are truly changing the face of brain injury forever.
+Kim’s Thoughts on BEST: The positive energy, can-do spirit, and loving hearts of the BEST team, volunteers, supporters, community partners, and generous donors are like nothing I’ve ever seen!
+You can’t help but feel empowered, energized, and hopeful in their presence.
+BEST is truly changing the face of brain injury forever.

 Diane Rasch (Gratitude Specialist)